likebike/fasteval/README.md

 # al (short for "algebra")
-Efficient evaluation of algebraic expressions
+Fast evaluation of algebraic expressions